Asian shares dip but on track for weekly gain

 BOJ policymakers are widely seen holding off on expanding the bank's massive stimulus programme.

-Ahead of the policy review, the dollar was flat against the Japanese currency at 122.54 yen, and up over 1 percent for the week.
+Ahead of the policy review, the dollar was flat against the Japanese currency at 122.54 yen JPY=, and up over 1 percent for the week.

-The dollar index, which tracks the greenback against a basket of six rivals, edged down about 0.2 percent to 99.033, but was still up about 1.5 percent for the week.
+The dollar index .DXY, which tracks the greenback against a basket of six rivals, edged down about 0.2 percent to 99.033, but was still up about 1.5 percent for the week.

 (Reporting by Lisa Twaronite; Reporting by Eric Meijer)